 Write things down

-Write down your goals and make sure they’re S.M.A.R.T. goals.
+Forbes states for success; you should write down your goals and make sure they’re S.M.A.R.T. goals.

 Writing your goals grounds them in reality and makes them more attainable.